VBoureaud/FoodTrustSimulator/README.md

 # Food Trust Simulator

-A project developed during XRPL Hackathon 2022, which attempts to illustrate the interactions and traceability around the food sphere in a blockchain ecosystem proposed by XRPL.
+A project started during XRPL Hackathon 2022, then funded by XRPL, which attempts to illustrate the interactions and traceability around the food sphere in a blockchain ecosystem proposed by XRPL.

 Follow the journey of ingredients from creation to consumers as proof of quality, illustrated with a game.
 The game popularize supply-chain as well as blockchain concepts through tradeable, earnable
 NFTs obtained by playing mini-games and competition with others players.